cloudfoundry/java-buildpack-memory-calculator/CONTRIBUTING.md

 [commit guidelines section of Pro Git]: http://progit.org/book/ch5-2.html#commit_guidelines

 ## Run all tests prior to submission
-See the [Running Tests][] section of the README for instructions.
+See the [README][] for instructions.
 Make sure that all tests pass prior to submitting your pull request.

-[Running Tests]: README.md#running-tests
+[README]: README.md

 # Submit your pull request
 Subject line: